 When teaching each of my courses, I focus on de-centering white, cis-, ableist, and heteronormative practices by challenging my students to create work that is intersectional and accessible to all.
 My design students end the semester committed to creating a department that is anti-racist and building an industry that is truly diverse, wholly inclusive, and equitably just.

-Moreover, because design can become an avenue for healing, social change, political statements, dismantling oppressive behaviors, amongst other things, it is my firm belief that a professor of design should be attentive to the emotional needs of each creative student while also maintaining the ability to foster a sense of academic achievement.
+Because design can become an avenue for restorative justice, healing, social change, political critique, and dismantling oppressive behaviors it is my firm belief that a professor of design should be attentive to the emotional needs of each creative student while also maintaining the ability to foster a sense of academic achievement.
 In providing a safe space for all students -one that is rooted in the idea of diversity, equity, and inclusion- the potential for students’ creativity becomes boundless.

 Design is, at its core, the visual representation of an entire complex and nuanced story.
 It is our duty as teachers and artists to reinforce these ideas.

 Recent Courses Taught